 Predesigned templates are not customizable, restrict changes, and are limited in their look and feel.
 Moreover, anyone using Squarespace can be using that same template, making your site not stand out and unoriginal.

-WordPress sites are fully customizable, allowing your own vision and aesthetic to be completely actualized and put into action.
+WordPress sites are fully customizable, allowing you to completely actualize your own vision and aesthetic.
 Custom technologies, plugins, and new additions as your site changes and grows are all very attainable and easily implemented with WordPress.